Can an Employee be Terminated While on Workers’ Compensation?

 If you have been fired while receiving workers’ compensation benefits, there could still be ways for you to protect your income.
 You are probably concerned about providing for yourself and your loved ones.
 However, you may still be able to collect unemployment insurance benefits if you have a partial degree of disability.

 Have Questions About Workers’ Compensation?
-We Can Help
+The Team Can Help

 Have you been fired while obtaining workers’ compensation benefits in New York?
 Are you concerned about whether you will be able to provide for your family?
 It is worth taking the time to discuss your case with an experienced employment lawyer.
 Determining if you were unlawfully fired while on workers’ compensation benefits can be difficult without the help of an experienced lawyer.